 Duties Reason for Appointment External Director Hiroshi Kanie (Independent Director) Mr. Hiroshi Kanie has extensive experience and knowledge as a corporate executive, which we believe will contribute to increasing the corporate value and sustainable growth of the AICA Group.
-Esternal Ayako Ms. Ayako Shimizu will be able to leverage her extensive expert knowledge and experience as an attorney
+Futernal Ayako Ms. Ayako Shimizu will be able to leverage her extensive expert knowledge and experience as an attorney

 External Director Shimizu (Independent Director) sive expert knowledge and experience as an attorney in the supervision of AlCA's management.
 We also believe that, as an external director, she will be able to offer advice based on diversity perspectives.
 External Director/ Member of Audit and Shoji Miyamoto (Independent Mr. Shoji Miyamoto has extensive expert knowledge and experience as a certified public accountant.
-We believe that he will be able to offer advice and oversight as an External Director and member of the Audit and irector / Mitsuko a corporate executive, and extensive knowledge upervisory Director) Supervisory Committee. udit and (Independent believe will enable her to provide advice and overs irector / Mitsuko lember of udit and upervisory Mitsuko Yamamoto (Independent Director) Ms. Mitsuko Yamamoto has a wealth of experience as a corporate executive, and extensive knowledge particularly in labor management and diversity,which we believe will enable her to provide advice and oversight as an External Director and member of the Audit and Supervisory Committee.
+We believe that he will be able to offer advice and oversight as an External Director and member of the Audit and xternal Ms. Mitsuko Yamamoto has a wealth of e. i the Audit and irector / Mitsuko a corporate executive, and extensive knot ember of udit and upervisory ommittee a corporate executive, and extensive knot iticularly in labor management and divers believe will enable her to provide advice a sa an External Director and member of the Supervisory Committee. knowledge par- ersity, which we e and oversight